eth-easl/cachew_experiments/README.md

 ![cachew-system-architecture](docs/figures/cachew_system_arch.png?raw=true)

-Users register training nodes (i.e., clients) of ML training jobs with the Cachew dispatcher.
-Clients provide a dataflow graph representation of their input pipeline and a path to the input dataset.
-Users can annotate the input pipeline to mark candidate locations for caching/reusing data across executions (e.g., before any data transformations in the input pipeline that introduce randomness to improve model accuracy).
+Users register training nodes (i.e., clients) with the Cachew dispatcher.
+To execute an input pipeline with Cachew, clients provide a graph representation of the input pipeline and a path to the input dataset in a cloud storage bucket.
+Cachew supports and extends the tf.data API for defining input data pipelines from a collection of composable and user-parametrizable operators.
+Users can annotate their tf.data input pipeline to mark candidate locations for caching/reusing data across executions.
 Cachew will automatically apply caching at the throughput-optimal location in the input pipeline among the candidate locations.
-Cachew supports and extends the tf.data API for defining input data pipelines from a collection of composable and user-parametrizable operators.

 Cachew's input data workers are stateless components responsible for producing batches of preprocessed data for clients.
 The dispatcher dynamically adjusts the number of input data workers for each job to minimize epoch time while keeping costs low.
 The dispatcher also profiles and maintains metadata about input pipeline executions across jobs to make data caching decisions.
 Cachew stores cached datasets in a GlusterFS remote storage cluster.